StefFrustagli/narcissism-sources/README.md

 #### As a developer, I expect:

-- The user to have easy navigation of all the content in the website;
+- The user to easily navigate through all the website's content;
-- The user to find the website appealing and informative in a different way than a search engine;
+- The user to find the website appealing and informative in a different way from a search engine;
-- The user to find the content helpful and find support during their awareness journey or/and recovery process.
+- The user to find the content helpful and supportive during their awareness journey or/and recovery process.

 ### User Stories: Site accessibility & functionality